You need a vision and here is how with step-by-step guide incl. vision boardDo you have a clear vision for your life?

 Sometimes we can’t see the wood for the trees, but you are equipped with gifts and talents to achieve our visions.
 The dreams that you have are there for a reason: to be realized as a part of fulfilling your life purpose.

 As your journey begins, make decisions that are in alignment with your vision.
-This may not always be easy – in fact, you may become abundantly aware of how things are in contrast to the vision you’ve created.
+This may not always be easy, you may become abundantly aware of how things are in contrast to the vision you’ve created.

 Choose and improve your strategy, wisely.
 Vision and strategy are both important.
 But there is a priority to them.
 Vision always comes first.
 Always!
 If you have a clear vision, you will eventually attract the right strategy.
 If you don’t have a clear vision, no strategy will save you.